-The best way to figure out which type of AA (Anti-Aliasing) works the best for you is to simply try every available AA until you find the sweet spot between the image enhancement and tolerable performance hit.
+The best way to figure out which type of AA (Anti-Aliasing) works the best for you is to simply try every AA available until you find the sweet spot between the image enhancement and tolerable performance hit.

-The prominent jaggies appear due to the low resolution, so the most efficient way to get rid of it is by getting a higher resolution monitor.
+The prominent jaggies appear due to the low resolution, so the most effective way to get rid of it is by getting a higher resolution monitor.

-However, if you can’t afford a new monitor or the new gear required to run the higher resolution, you can use one of many anti-aliasing techniques available to improve the image quality.
+However, if you can’t afford a new monitor or the PC gear required to run higher resolutions, you can use one of many anti-aliasing techniques available to improve the image quality.

 Different Anti-Aliasing Types